lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 5. Write a short (300-word) reflection: *What do these differences reveal about each model’s design and training?*
 **Deliverable:** Reflection document or discussion post with screenshots or transcripts.

-### Assignment 2 – Prompt Engineering Across Platforms
+### Exercise 2 – Prompt Engineering Across Platforms
 **Goal:** Explore how prompt structure affects creativity and precision in different ecosystems.
 **Instructions:**
 1. Create a **base prompt**, e.g.: